Bynder/headless-cms-example/README.md

 - An API Key (follow these [instructions](https://docs.gathercontent.com/reference#authentication) to find your API key)

-- The project id for the example project named "Course records (live site example)".
+- The project id for the example project named "Course records (headless CMS example)".
 Every account should have this project, and you can find the id in the project settings.

 ## Deploying